MugenMicko/voron/V0/5015_Toolhead/README.md

 ![extrudermount](images/extrudermount.jpg)

-Mount the extruder on top of the hotend onto the cowl using 2 M3x20 screws to check the assembly:
+Mount the extruder on top of the hotend onto the cowl using 2 M3x20 screws to check the assembly.
+Zip-tie the cables to the hotend mount in advance of fitting the toolhead to the X carriage.:

 ![testassembly](images/testassembly.jpg)